VariantEffect/mavehgvs/docs/spec.rst

 Deletion-insertions of a number of unspecified bases or amino acids or insertions using ambiguity characters (e.g. N or Xaa) are not supported.
 This includes deletion-insertions with uncertain breakpoints.

-Examples of valid insertions include:
+Examples of valid deletion-insertions include:

 * g.22delinsAACG
 * c.83_85delinsT